MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/endpoint-protection-group-policies.md

     - Windows Server 2008 SP2
     - Windows Vista

-**Does not apply to:**

-Microsoft Defender Antivirus on the following operating systems:
-- Windows Server 2019
-- Windows Server 2016
-- Windows 10

-For information on how to use Group Policy settings to manage Microsoft Defender Antivirus in Windows 10, Windows Server 2019, and Windows Server 2016, see [Use Group Policy settings to configure and manage Microsoft Defender Antivirus](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-antivirus/use-group-policy-microsoft-defender-antivirus).

 > [!NOTE]
-> The registry keys to configure Microsoft Defender Antivirus policy settings are located in **Hkey_Local_Machine\Software\Policies\Microsoft\Windows Defender**.

-# Use Group Policy settings to manage Endpoint Protection in previous versions of Windows

-This topic describes how to use Group Policies to manage Endpoint Protection in the down-level Windows devices that are not managed by Configuration Manager.
+> For information on how to use Group Policy settings to manage Microsoft Defender Antivirus in Windows 10, Windows Server 2019, and Windows Server 2016, see [Use Group Policy settings to configure and manage Microsoft Defender Antivirus](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-antivirus/use-group-policy-microsoft-defender-antivirus).

+You may have a number of down-level or legacy Windows devices that are enabled with Endpoint Protection—but outside of your Configuration Manager hierarchy.
 For example, devices in a demilitarized zone or devices that are integrated through mergers and acquisitions.

-To use Group Policy settings to manage Endpoint Protection in previous versions of Windows:
+You can manage Endpoint Protection in such devices using Group Policy settings, described as follows:

 - [Copy Endpoint Protection policy definitions](#copy-endpoint-protection-policy-definitions)
 - Load Endpoint Protection policy definitions into any of the following locations: